republic-of-folk/folk-airsoft/@folk_airsoft/README.md

 ===============================================================================
 *version 1.0.0*

 We present you the newest novelty toy from the remote island republic that normally you'd associate with ~~cheap~~ reasonably priced electronics - airsoft gun replicas!
-Aimed at adults and children at all ages*, aifsoft gun replicas provide realistic military fun compared to no other toy.
+Aimed at adults and children of all ages*, with accuracy guaranteed up to 35 meters, these aifsoft gun replicas provide realistic military fun compared to no other toy.

-Republic of Folk Airsoft replicas provide:
+*Republic of Folk Airsoft* replicas provide:

 * A collection of realistic looking gun replicas
 * Both realistic and high capacity magazines